 Caminhos Language Centre is located in one of the most traditional neighborhoods of Rio de Janeiro’s South region: Ipanema.
 Besides being one of the most famous neighborhoods in Rio, Ipanema is also right next to other famous and interesting neighborhoods, such as Leblon, Copacabana, and Lagoa.

 Ipanema neighborhood is well known throughout the world — even if you have never been to the famous beach, you know The Girl from Ipanema song.
 This song was such a hit that many international artists recorded different versions around the globe.

 So!
 If you want to know a little more about the history of this noble neighborhood in Rio, join us!

-During the colonization of Brazil, Ipanema was nothing more than a coastal paradise frequented by indian people who lived there.
-José Antonio Moreira, Earl of Ipanema, owned a farm in the region and in 1894 founded Villa Ipanema, which would be subdivided and officially become one of Rio’s boroughs.
+During the colonization of Brazil, Ipanema was nothing more than a coastal paradise where indigenous people lived.
+José Antonio Moreira, Earl of Ipanema, owned a farm in the region and founded Villa Ipanema in 1894.
+That area would later be subdivided and would officially become one of Rio’s boroughs.

 Planning on selling plots of the land, the Earl built streets and squares, which attracted people to this part of Rio.